Frequently Asked Questions

 What other things do I need to complete the application process?

-To complete the application process you need three letters of recommendation, official academic transcripts from all previous schools, and a personal statement describing your qualifications and objectives for our program.
+To complete the application process you will need to complete our application in the online application portal, and attach (a) three letters of recommendation, (b) official academic transcripts from all previous schools, and (c) a personal statement describing your desire to become a counseling practitioner of approximately 750 words.
+We recommend that two of your letters of recommendation come from faculty members who can speak to your academic potential.
 Final candidates are also required to to attend an in-person interview.

 What are the requirements of the program?

 Students are required to complete a minimum of 60 credit hours of course work a semester, a semester-long clinical practicum, and an academic year-long internship.
 A complete list of required and elective courses can be found on the Curriculum page.